hydroper/as3razen/todo/verifier.md

 * [ ] Restrict definitions at top-level to be `internal`.
 * [ ] Definitions at the top-level of a class may be in any namespace.
 * [ ] Restrict user-defined namespaces to be used only at the top-level of class definitions.

-## Non nullable mode

-In non-nullable mode:

-* [ ] For every type expression that is not marked "nullable" and does not match a non-null primitive type, implicitly wrap the result into the non-nullable form.
-* [ ] Implicitly convert the result of a `T(v)` conversion to `T!` (non-nullable form).

 ## Getters and setters